mostafa-fy/laravel_code_sampile/README.md

 ## About The Project

-This code is a samplile of laravel projects and it is about a part of store system
+This code is a sample of laravel projects and it is about a part of store system

  The actions In This Project